 It is 4:30pm on a Monday afternoon and I am huddled up on my sofa, swaddled in a powder blue faux fur throw, embedded deep within a mountain of leopard print cushions and cooing over the magical shards of light that have taken up residency on the walls thanks to the gargantuan disco ball I have placed on the floor (on a sheepskin rug, naturally; nothing but the best for my balls!) beside me.
 There’s another disco ball sat on a chair opposite me (comfy are ya, pal?) and there’s a disco ball plant pot on the windowsill not too far from that one.
 There are miniature disco balls filling the many empty glass jars where Jo Malone candles once burned (am I boujee?) and there are disco balls sat atop the tea, coffee and sugar receptacles behind me.
 In short, this is my happy place: disco balls deep.

-Sadly you won’t be seeing much of the aforementioned living-room-slash-kitchen in this ‘ere post because my boyfriend hasn’t quite mastered the art of taking a photo on a disposable camera without making his forefinger the star of the show (thanks, Jack!
-You cost me £35, you fucker!); so here, instead, are shots of my makeshift walk-in wardrobe and some other mirror ball-laden corners of my humble abode, complete with commentary.
+Sadly you won’t be seeing much of the aforementioned living-room-slash-kitchen in this ‘ere post because my brother hasn’t quite mastered the art of taking a photo on a disposable camera without making his forefinger the star of the show (thanks, pal!
+You cost me £35, you fucker!).
+So here, instead, are shots of my makeshift walk-in wardrobe and some other mirror ball-laden corners of my humble abode, complete with commentary.

 If I look smug in that third shot it’s because I FEEL SMUG!
 It took a lot of sweet talking and a fair few sexual favours for this room to be the walk-in wardrobe of dreams that it currently is and not the unused ‘study’ it was originally destined to be.
 I am nothing if not persistent and persuasive.

 It’s probably for the best that the final photo is so over-exposed because I’m yet to dust this section of shoes.
 I am a terrible shoe mother.